-Best known for being part of the Women’s England International team, Mary Earps is a professional English footballer who's position is in goalkeeping.
+Best known for being part of the Women’s England International team, Mary Earps is a professional English footballer who plays as a goalkeeper.
 She has been part of numerous FA WSL clubs such as Bristol City, Birmingham City, Doncaster Belles, and Reading.
-She currently plays for German women's football club VFL Wolfsburg.
+She also played abroad, spending a year at Vfl Wolfsburg currently plying her trade at the world-famous Manchester United.